martimy/clab_cvx_dcn/README.md

 SuzieQ is also packaged as a Docker container, which we will use in this lab to get a quick look into the capabilities.

 To use SuzieQ, make sure that the clab is running as above, then use the following commands to start SuzieQ.
+Make sure you cnage the SQPATH to reflect the correct path to SuzieQ.
 The command attaches the container to the clab network and exposes the 8501 port for the GUI.

 ```
 SQPATH=/path/to/suzieq